Come to AERO's 2015 Annual Conference!

 Here’s a link to the campus map.
 We will be having our keynotes and meals in Hillwood Common, #19.
 Socializing areas are also there.
 The dorms are just to the right at #54 and #55.
 The workshops will be in #21.
 So the conference is in a pretty compact area.

 Lodging for most attendees is conveniently located in the dormitories on the POST/LIU campus, right next to the presentation/commons building and the cafeteria.
-The cost for a bed in a double room is $55/night and $69/night for a single room.
+The cost for a bed in a double room is $55/night and $75/night for a single room.
 Couples, parent with child 12 or over, or two teenagers is $79 a night.
 You can sign up for these here.
 Parking is free.

 For parents or school groups with children under 12 we have made special arrangements with the nearby Econolodge and will provide daily transportation to and from the Post/LIU campus.
 To get the $80 room rate there call (516) 433-3900.
 Mention that you are going to the AERO conference.
 Of course all children can attend the conference and we are providing child care for those who need it.

 Meals can be purchased on-site at LIU/Post's Hillwood Cafeteria.
 Paul, the director, said he will work with vegetarians, vegans and those who need gluten-free foods, but you must contact them beforehand with your needs.
 His phone is 516-299-3668.
 He also confirmed that they will have sushi.
 This is all on your own.
 You can order out or eat out if you want.